 - The highest volume of SBA small business loans is received by full-service restaurants.
 The total in 2019 was 28,680.

-- Number 2 spot goes to limited-service restaurants; 19,141 loans were distributed.
+- The number 2 spot goes to limited-service restaurants; 19,141 loans were distributed.
 Not all industries are eligible for SBA small business loans, examples include Gambling, Lending Loan Packaging Firms,

 - Government-Owned, Nonprofit, Multi-Sales Distribution, MLM, Religious, Real Estate Investment firms, and Speculation-Based industries.